icons8/lunacy-docs/docs/teams.md

 1. Open the **Home** tab.
 2. In the left panel, click **Create New Team**.
 3. On the displayed screen, type the name of the team, then click **Create team**.
 4. (optional) On the next screen, click **Copy link** to send it to other team members.
-You can always copy the invite link in the top-right corner **Members** tab of the team page.
+You can always copy the invite link in the upper-right corner **Members** tab of the team page.
 5. Click **Continue**.

 The user who created a team is a **team owner**.